5 WARNINGS AND PRECAUTIONS

 Use of Depo-Provera CI reduces serum estrogen levels and is associated with significant loss of bone mineral density (BMD).
 This loss of BMD is of particular concern during adolescence and early adulthood, a critical period of bone accretion.
 It is unknown if use of Depo-Provera CI by younger women will reduce peak bone mass and increase the risk for osteoporotic fracture in later life.

 Other birth control methods should be considered in the risk/benefit analysis for the use of Depo-Provera CI in women with osteoporosis risk factors.
 Depo-Provera CI can pose an additional risk in patients with risk factors for osteoporosis (e.g., metabolic bone disease, chronic alcohol and/or tobacco use, anorexia nervosa, strong family history of osteoporosis or chronic use of drugs that can reduce bone mass such as anticonvulsants or corticosteroids).
-Although there are no studies addressing whether calcium and Vitamin-D may lessen BMD loss in women using Depo-Provera CI, all patients should have adequate calcium and Vitamin D intake.

 5.2 Thromboembolic Disorders